Everlasting Love: Gloria Estefan version

 "Everlasting Love" was recorded by Cuban-American singer and songwriter Gloria Estefan for her fifth studio album, Hold Me, Thrill Me, Kiss Me (1994), which comprised remakes of well-known hits.
 "Everlasting Love" was the second US single following "Turn the Beat Around" (in some territories, including the UK, "Hold Me, Thrill Me, Kiss Me" was the album's second single precedent to "Everlasting Love").
 The single was first released in the US on January 3, 1995, and in the UK on February 6, 1995 by Epic Records.

 "Everlasting Love" peaked at number 27 on the US Billboard Hot 100 in March 1995 and also topped the Hot Dance Club Play chart.
 In the UK, "Everlasting Love" peaked at number 19 in February 1995.
 The single also peaked at number 12 in Iceland and number 16 in Scotland.
-As she had given birth a month prior to the song's release, Estefan did little promotion in support of the song, performing it only once on the February 19 UK broadcast of Top of the Pops.
+As she had given birth to her daughter Emily a month prior to the song's release, Estefan did little promotion in support of the song, performing it only once on the February 19 UK broadcast of Top of the Pops.
 She would later go on to perform it on the Evolution World Tour in 1996.
 Australian music channel Max included Estefan's version in their list of "1000 Greatest Songs of All Time" in 2011.